greydanus/cursivetransformer/README.md

 ### Progress August 8-9

 Spent some time looking for other (larger) datasets to train and debug on.
 IAM was not sending emails to my account so I was unable to access its online stroke dataset, which is the most commonly used one.
 [Here is a more recent dataset](https://github.com/brownvc/decoupled-style-descriptors?tab=readme-ov-file#brush-dataset) that looks promising.

+### Progress August 11

+Changed data formatting to use zipped pickle files, following the BRUSH format.
+Wrote some code for loading BRUSH data into the format needed for training.